pachyderm/docs/content/2.3.x/how-tos/pipeline-operations/jsonnet-pipeline-specs.md

 ---
 # metadata #
 title: Jsonnet Pipeline Specifications
-description:
+description: Learn how to configure a pipeline using the Jsonnet templating language.
 date:
 # taxonomy #
-tags:
+tags: ["pipelines", "jsonnet"]
 series:
 seriesPart:
 ---